 Pictured above: Original cast members of The Second City outside their Old Town performance space/Photo: The Second City

-Editor’s Note: Scapi Magazine is launching a new, monthly column about the history of experimental history in Chicago by our DIY theater and performance contributor Felix Abidor.
+Editor’s Note: Scapi Magazine is launching Makers and Breakers, a new, monthly column about the history of experimental history in Chicago by our DIY theater and performance contributor Felix Abidor.
 This is the first installment.

 When one brings up the premier cities to produce and see theater, the usual suspects tend to emerge: New York, London, Los Angeles, Berlin.
 Stuck at the back of the throat is always Chicago.

 Billed as the Third Coast, Chicago has always shimmered just beneath the surface as a place to produce and see great work.
 In that mild obscurity lies its strength.
 In the absence of big-name producers and cynical actors, Chicago offers the opportunity to produce work that is high-quality, honest, and above all, cheap.
 Heeding the call of this unheralded harbor, hundreds of companies and thousands of artists have created and grown here.
 This essay series will be about those theater companies.
 Some have grown to become the Steppenwolves and Looking Glasses.
 Many, with their might and money expended, have relaxed into defunctitude.
 Each has left a mark, large or small, returning a favor to the city that shelters and nurtures them